pipoupiwam/cirriculum/docs/_sources/articles/devops/terraform.rst.txt

 Software engineers are problem solvers, our everyday job is to solve problems, but what's a solution to a problem if nobody can use it ?

-Lets talk about :b:`infrastructure as code` and deploy our solution using :b:`terraform`!
+Lets use terraform to setup a basic webserver infrastructure on **Amazon Web Service** ( AWS )

 Terraform is the main infrastructure as code framework out there : https://developer.hashicorp.com/terraform

-Lets use terraform to setup a basic webserver infrastructure on **Amazon Web Service** ( AWS )
+( pulumi is another infrastructure as code framework, but I have yet to test it for my deployments :  https://www.pulumi.com/ )

 Infrastructure As Code
 ~~~~~~~~~~~~~~~~~~~~~~~~